One-Nexus/Synergy/README.md

 ## Overview

-> This documentation is out of date and is currently being updated to reflect master branch

 Modular aims to take modular CSS architecting to the next level.
 Similar in principle to the popular [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) convention, Modular is based off the idea of having **modules**, **components** and **modifiers**.

 Have you ever found yourself using BEM and ending up with HTML like this?